 Search the Digital Thesis Archive

-As a Princeton undergraduate, we encourage you to consult the archive to explore topics, gather ideas for possible faculty advisers, find sources, gain familiarity with disciplinary writing styles, develop research methodologies for your own thesis, and understand what makes a good thesis.
-To access the digital archive, please visit the Thesis Archive on DataSpace.
+The creation of a digital thesis archive enhanced the reach and utility of this important resource for undergraduate research.
+More than 38,000 theses are downloaded every year, mostly by fellow undergraduates embarking on their own thesis research.
+Students consult the archive to explore topics, gather ideas for possible faculty advisers, find sources, gain familiarity with disciplinary writing styles, develop research methodologies for their own thesis, and understand what makes a good thesis.

 Archive your Thesis

-1. Online Access: Unless you elect either or both of the options described below, your thesis will be automatically deposited in the digital archive and accessible online to authorized users of the Princeton University computing network (as described above).
+- Standard Access: Unless you elect either or both of the options described below, your thesis will be automatically deposited in the digital archive and accessible online to authorized users of the Princeton University computing network.
+In addition, members of the general public may request copies as described above.

-3. Embargo: To protect a compelling interest, you may request that your thesis be embargoed so that it remains completely inaccessible to members of the public for a specific, limited period of time.
+- Embargo: To protect a compelling interest, you may request that your thesis be embargoed so that it remains completely inaccessible for a specific, limited period of time.
 For example, embargoing your thesis may be appropriate if its disclosure would compromise intellectual property or privacy interests, or if your thesis includes data that you or your faculty adviser are planning to publish at a later time.
 Please be sure to consult with your adviser if you have questions about the sensitivity of the data in your thesis.
+In addition, please note that embargoed theses are still listed in the online catalog.
 The University reserves its right to review any and all theses for administrative purposes.
 All embargo requests will be carefully reviewed.

-If you wish to embargo or limit access to your thesis to “walk-in” patrons in Mudd Library, please complete and submit the online Restricted Access Form before 11:55 p.m. on your commencement day.
+If you wish to limit access to and / or embargo your thesis, please complete and submit the online Restricted Access Form (scheduled to open on March 24, 2025) before 11:55 p.m. on your commencement day.
 If you wish to publish your thesis independently upon graduation, we ask that you consult with your faculty adviser before taking that step to confirm that its publication will not compromise the interests of others.

 If you have questions regarding the archiving process, please contact the Office of the Dean of the College or the University Archives.